Case Index

 “It can't be said politely… [Altaee] has flat out lied.”

-Formal communications provided to state and federal officials regarding Russia-Gate-related records and FOIA litigation.
+Formal communications provided to state and federal officials regarding Russia-Gate-related records, FOIA litigation, and related institutional proceedings.

 - Investigative Context